solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 ## 6. How much processing mastery do I need for processing?

 In other lifskills, more mastery is always better.
 This applies to processing only to some extent.
 Having higher processing mastery lets you process items at a faster rate.
 But you are still limited by weight.
 That means if your processing mastery is suffiently high, your character will run out of weight before you check back on your processing.
 Increasing processing mastery further won't change that.

 So here's my advice: Get your processing mastery to a point where you barely run out of weight whenever you check back on your processing (on whateve recipe you commonly process).

 # Recipes, Proc Rates and Process Times

 ## 7. How many items does a craft yield and what affects it?

 ### What affects the proc rate?
-There are a few aspect:
-- The following processing types have fixed rates and are not affected by processing level:  Simple alchemy, simple cooking, imperial cuisine, imperial alchemy, guild processing, manufacturing.
+**Proc rate is neither affected by mastery nor by whether you're regular or mass processing.
+A certain processing level is required for some recipes to cap out the proc rate.**
-- Other recipes *cap out at a certain processing level*.
+- *Shaking, grinding, chopping, drying, filtering, heating* cap out at a certain processing level.
 For example, timber caps out at artisan 6 and ore at master 1.
-You can look up the maximum required level on bdocodex on the same page where you would look up the proc rate.
 Once you're master 1, you'll have the maximum proc rate on 99% of items (one exception I know of are jade coral ingots which require guru 1).
-- **Proc rate is neither affected by mastery nor by whether you're regular or mass processing.**
+- *Simple alchemy, simple cooking, imperial cuisine, imperial alchemy, guild processing, manufacturing*: Have fixed rates and are not affected by processing level:

 ### Info on common processing recipes